 Steyer’s Rhetoric About Alternative Energy, vs. His Investments in Fossil Fuels

 In 2011 Steyer co-founded Next Generation (NG), an organization that uses research, policy development, and strategic communications to address what it characterizes as the “dangerous climate change” that “confront[s] the next generation of Americans.”
 Depicting global warming as the “defining issue of our generation,” Steyer today serves on NG’s governing board.

 In 2012 Steyer founded Advanced Energy Economy, a group that works with businesses to “make energy secure, clean and affordable.”
-That September, he spoke on the topic of clean energy at the DNC National Convention in Charlotte, North Carolina.
-Also in 2012, Steyer and his wife founded the TomKat Center, a renewable-energy research center at Stanford University.
+That same year, Steyer and his wife founded the TomKat Center, a renewable-energy research center at Stanford University.

 In October 2012 Steyer announced that he was leaving Farallon in order to focus more intently on political activism—especially the promotion of alternative energy.
 But the San Diego Reader reported that despite Steyer’s passionate rhetoric emphasizing the need to replace fossil-fuel-based energy with solar- and wind-based technologies, Farallon was still heavily invested in several companies that provided energy derived from coal and oil.
 According to blogger John Hinderaker, for example, “few people in American history have made more money from investment in thermal coal than Mr. Steyer.”
 Indeed, during Steyer’s tenure as founder and senior partner of Farallon, his firm was the major funder of the growth in thermal coal production in Australia and many parts of Asia.